Professor Tim Townshend

 - Tyrrell RL, Townshend TG, Adamson AJ, Lake AA.
 I’m not trusted in the kitchen’: food environments and food behaviours of young people attending school and college.
 Journal of Public Health 2016, 38(2), 289-299.

 - Townshend TG.
 Urban Parks for Human Health and Well-being.
 In: Moccia, FD; Sepe, M, ed.
 Retie einfrastrutture dei territori contemporanei.
-Rome: INU Edizioni, 2016.
+Rome, Italy: INU Edizioni, 2016.

 - Townshend TG.
 Editorial.
 Proceedings of the Institution of Civil Engineers: Urban Design and Planning 2015, 168(4), 159-160.